pareklund/adorable/README.md

 ### The Dev Server

-Running the current project code (from the current workspace directory) as managed by the backend server.
+No code/project of its own, just running the current project code (from the current workspace directory) as managed by the backend server.

 ### Supabase